BIOLOGY INDEPENDENT RESEARCH

 How to Enroll in Independent Research with a Faculty Member Outside of the Biology Department

-Once you have made an arrangement to work with a faculty member outside the Biology Department, you need to request permission for BIOL 4910 in SIS under Professor Jay Hirsh.
+Once you have made an arrangement to work with a faculty member outside the Biology Department, you need to request permission for BIOL 4910 in SIS under Professor Martin Wu.
 Then, please click here.
 You will be directed to a form that you need to fill out.
-Once we receive verification from your mentor that it is ok for you to work in their lab, Professor Hirsh will either ok your enrollment or request further information.
+Once we receive verification from your mentor that it is ok for you to work in their lab, Professor Wu will either ok your enrollment or request further information.
 You then need to accept the enrollment in SIS.

 Scholarships and Fellowship Opportunities